 Rainmakers is a friendly club for all.
 We enjoy folk dances of all styles from many countries around the world.
-We meet most Fridays (but not Christmas and August) in the Parish Hall, St Michael's Church, Broadway, Letchworth Garden City, SG6 3PQ, from 8 to 10 pm.
+We meet most Fridays (but not Christmas and August) in the Wilbury Hall at St Thomas' Church, Bedford Road, SG6 4DU, from 8 to 10 pm.

 We dance a huge variety of dances: in lines or circles, couples or sets of many formations; fast or slow; easy or complicated.
 The music is wonderfully varied to match.
 Countries whose dances are in the repertoire include Bulgaria, Russia, Germany, Israel, Japan, Sweden, France, Hungary, New Zealand, Italy, India, Spain, Holland, England and many more.
 There is something for all tastes.